egalpin/vim_settings/README.md

 vim_setup_settings
 ==================
 Portable Vim settings including various plugins.
 The plugins I claim no ownership over and have the utmost respect for their creators.
-Plugins include Tim Pope's pathogen, Scrooloose's NERDTree, and more.
+Plugins include Tim Pope's pathogen, Scrooloose's NERDTree, and many more.

+__This repo makes use of [apt-vim](https://github.com/egalpin/apt-vim) to install packages__

 Tested working on:
   - Ubuntu 12.04, 14.04